 Beginners/Junior racers will racing a slightly modified course, but should prove to be equally as awesome.
-Those brave souls who choose take on this epic challenge will be met with glory and bragging rights as the Pocatello Pedal Fest will be a true “East versus West” showdown.
+Those brave souls who choose take on this epic challenge will be met with glory and bragging rights as the Pocatello Enduro will be a true “East versus West” showdown.
 Do you have what it takes?

 Scout Mountain Campground (FS campground), or up South Fork Mink Creek Road for dispersed camping.
 There are dispersed spots on the right hand side of this road about 10 minutes in (just passed where windago comes out).
 Other options are the KOA on Pocatello Creek or local hotels.